KomodoPlatform/developer-docs/docs/komodo/dPoW-conf.md

 - `"rawconfirmations": 12,`

-As seen in the above example, the value corresponding to the `"confirmations":` is greater than 1 only after the transaction/block is secured by dPOW.
+As seen in the above example, the value corresponding to the `"confirmations":` is greater than 1 only after the transaction/block is secured by dPoW.
 So exchanges can just keep track of the value of `"confirmations":` and consider the transaction as final when the value is neither `0 nor 1`; any value greater than `1` for the `"confirmations":` field means the transaction is dPoW'd and secure.

 It has been implemented in such a way that exchanges can integrate this double-spend prevention mechanism with no major code changes if they have been checking for the number of confirmations from `komodod` previously.
 Essentially, confirmations have been made dPOW aware: Confirmations will never go above 1 until a transaction is notarized.